jamiul-islam/panic-proof/README.md

 ## Acknowledgments

-- Emergency management agencies whose guidelines informed our preparedness recommendations
+- Emergency management agencies whose guidelines helped research the preparedness recommendations
 - Open-source libraries and frameworks that made this project possible
-- Our dedicated team of developers and disaster preparedness experts

 ---